Attention-based multi-task learning for speech-enhancement and speaker-identification in multi-speaker dialogue scenario: Introduction

 \section{Introduction}

-Speech signals propagating in an acoustic environment are inevitably deteriorated by environmental noises and degrade the performance of various speech-related applications such as automatic speech recognition (ASR) \cite{weninger2015speech}, and speaker verification \cite{kolboek2016speech, shon2019voiceid}.
-To address this issue, speech enhancement (SE) is one of the widely used approaches to extract clean utterances from noisy inputs.
-Conventional SE techniques including the signal subspace method \cite{loizou2013speech}, power spectral subtraction \cite{boll1979suppression}, Wiener filtering \cite{lim1979enhancement}, and minimum mean square error based estimations \cite{ephraim1984speech, ephraim1985speech} are suitably employed in stationary environments to reduce noise components from applied statistical assumptions between environmental noises and human speech \cite{1495469,paliwal2010single,lotter2005speech}.
-In contrast, deep learning (DL) methods are designed to transfer the noisy source to a clean target in terms of powerful nonlinear capabilities to implicitly model the statistical properties of acoustic signals.
-For example, the work in \cite{lu2013speech, xu2014regression} proposes a deep-neural-network (DNN)-based deep denoising autoencoder (DDAE) to encode an input noisy speech into a series of frame-wise speech codes, and then perform a decoding process to retrieve the clean part from the system output.
-Another study in \cite{weninger2015speech} apply long short-term memory (LSTM) to integrate the context information for improving sound quality and intelligibility in SE while achieving a low word error rate in an ASR system.
-In \cite{kim2020t}, the transformer technique utilizes an attention mechanism for computing attention weights, which are used to emphasize related context symbols and fuse them to extract clean components.
+Speech signals propagating in an acoustic environment are inevitably distorted by noise.
+Such distortions may considerably degrade the performance of the target speech-related tasks, such as assistive hearing systems \cite{wang2017deep, lai2016deep} automatic speech recognition \cite{weninger2015speech,li2014overview}, and speaker recognition \cite{kolboek2016speech, shon2019voiceid,a2015automatic}.
+To address this issue, speech enhancement (SE), which aims to extract clean acoustic signals from noisy inputs, has been widely used.
+Conventional SE techniques, including signal subspace \cite{loizou2013speech}, power spectral subtraction \cite{boll1979suppression}, Wiener filtering \cite{lim1979enhancement}, and minimum mean square error based estimations \cite{ephraim1984speech, ephraim1985speech}, perform well in stationary noise environments, where the statistical assumptions on environmental noises and human speech hold adequately \cite{1495469,paliwal2010single,lotter2005speech}.
+For environments involving non-stationary noises, conventional SE techniques may not provide satisfactory performance.
+Recently, deep learning (DL)-based SE methods have been widely studied, and notable performance improvements have been observed over conventional techniques.
+In general, the DL-based SE methods aim to transform the noisy source to a clean target using nonlinear mapping, in which no statistical property assumption of noise and speech acoustic signals is required \cite{xu2014regression,zhao2018two,xu2014dynamic}.
+In \cite{lu2013speech,yu2020speech}, the authors proposed a deep denoising autoencoder (DDAE) SE system that encodes input noisy signals into a series of frame-level speech codes and then performs a decoding process to retrieve the enhanced signals from the system output.
+Another study in \cite{weninger2015speech} applied a long short-term memory (LSTM) model to integrate the context information to carry out SE for improving speech quality and intelligibility and achieving a low word error rate in an ASR system.
+In \cite{kim2020t}, the transformer model that utilizes an attention mechanism \cite{vaswani2017attention} to compute attention weights is used to emphasize and fuse related context symbols to obtain clean components.